Few-Shot Video Object Detection

 {\bf Dataset Filtering.~} Note that the above datasets cannot be directly used since they are only partially annotated for tracking task: although multiple objects of a given class are present in the video, only some or as few as one of them is annotated while the others are not annotated.
 Thus, we filter out videos with non-exhaustive labels while keeping those with high-quality labels covering all objects in the same class (target class).
 We also remove videos containing extremely small objects which are usually in bad visual quality and thus unsuitable for few-shot learning.
 Note that exhaustive annotation for all possible classes in such a large dataset is expensive and infeasible~\cite{dave2020tao,gupta2019lvis}.
 Therefore, only the target classes are exhaustively annotated for each video while non-target classes are categorically ignored.

 {\bf Dataset Balancing.~} It is essential to maintain good data balancing in the few-shot learning dataset, so that sufficient generality to novel classes can be achieved without overfitting to any dominating training classes.
-Thus, we remove `person' and `human face' from the dataset which are in massive quantities (and they have already been extensively studied in many works and tasks~\cite{ess2008mobile,zhang2017citypersons,dollar2009pedestrian,xiao2017joint,kemelmacher2016megaface,wolf2011face}).
+Thus, we remove `person' and `human face' from the dataset which are in massive quantities (and they have already been extensively studied in many works and tasks~\cite{ess2008mobile,dollar2009pedestrian,xiao2017joint,kemelmacher2016megaface}).
 Then, we manually remove easy samples for those classes with more than 30 samples.
 Finally, each class in our dataset has at least 3 videos and no more than 30.